drimchansky/drimchansky.dev/src/content/resume/en/locotech-2.md

 companyLink: https://www.locotech.ru/
 ---

-- Collected and analyzed key depot indicators, which affects whole depot revenue;
+- Collected and analysed key depot indicators, which affects whole depot revenue;
 - Validated of collected data from internal and external sources;
 - Negotiated with Russian Railways representatives about correctness of collected data;
 - Negotiated with Service Engineers country-wide about correctness of collected data;